SAP-archive/angular-metaui/README.md

 ### What is our Goal
-Is to provide solution for generating fully functional UI application all only based MetaRules.
-Later on we are planing to be independent from actual component/widgets libraries.
-So the main goal is not trying to build reusable component (widgets) libraries rather provide a solution to be able to plug-in anything you need and let the Rules generate UI for you. _We might want to also fork this project that will represent just MetaUI framework without libraries_ so we can take to the next level.

-* Like we are working on Javascript compilers
-* We might want to drop completly OSS Support and move fully to annotation/decorators so we can utilize better type checking and existing compiles and language support.
+Is to provide solution for generating fully functional UI application all only based rules declarativelly using new `@ngx-meta/rules`.

 **What do we mean fully by functional UI application ?**
- + MetaUI should not only generate single page forms but whole application with top level navigation followed by dashboards and different kinds of content
+ + Rules should not only generate single page forms but whole application with top level navigation followed by dashboards and different kinds of content
  + Integrated angular's routing so we can dynamically transition between different pages without letting user to specify routes manually in the code.
- + Each application should have full support to read/write data from/to REST API  - all this needs to be integrated as part of MetaUI
+ + Each application should have full support to read/write data from/to REST API  - all this needs to be integrated as part of rule framework
- + MetaUI is a platform providing full stack for creating UI applications (e.g.: authentication, logging, capturing current user state, and much more.)

 ### Project status
-MetaUI is still under active development, where we need to support full set of widgets and layouts.
+Angular-metaui is still under active development, where we need to support full set of widgets and layouts.

-+ We completly re-implemented MetaUI into Angular along with basic set of functionality and widget library.
 + We have basic set of widgets and layouts to build fully functional forms
 + Meta Rules supports (on oss level) advanced layout (still need to implement the actual angular based components)
 + We do support Modules concept, where we have Application.oss.